QuantEcon/lecture-python-intro/lectures/networks.md

 ```

 Unfortunately, while in-degree and out-degree centrality are simple to
 calculate, they are not always informative.

+In *add numref*, an edge exists between almost every node,
+so the in- or out-degree based centrality ranking fails to effectively separate the countries.

+This can be seen in the above graph as well.

-For example, consider the task of a web search engine, which ranks pages
+Another example is the task of a web search engine, which ranks pages
 by relevance whenever a user enters a search.

 Suppose web page A has twice as many inbound links as page B.